-The line "Construction in progress" in the table above includes internally developed software under construction and software not ready for use.
+The line "Technologies in progress" in the table above also includes internally developed software under construction and software not ready for use.

-The amortization expense in 2018, 2017 and 2016 was \$64 million, \$58 million and \$61 million, respectively.
+The amortization expense in 2019, 2018 and 2017 was \$69 million, \$64 million and \$58 million, respectively.

 The estimated amortization expense of the existing intangible assets for the following years is: